xbmc/repo-scripts/script.xbmcbackup/README.txt

 Remote Destination/File Selection:

 In the addon settings you can define a remote path for the destination of your xbmc files.
-Each backup will create a folder named in a YYYYMMDD format so you can create multiple backups.
+Each backup will create a folder named in a YYYYMMDDHHmm format so you can create multiple backups.
 You can keep a set number of backups by setting the integer value of the Backups to Keep setting greater than 0.

 On the Backup Selection page you can select which items from your user profile folder will be sent to the backup location.
 By default all are turned on except the Addon Data directory.